top of page

 Other Specified Feeding or Eating Disorder (OSFED)

 The diagnosis of "Other Specified Feeding or Eating Disorder" (OSFED) was previously known as "Eating Disorder Not Otherwise Specified" (EDNOS) in the Diagnostic and Statistical Manual and is also commonly referred to as an "atypical eating disorder".
-OSFED encompasses anyone struggling with eating difficulties who does not neatly fall into other eating disorder categories.
+OSFED encompasses anyone struggling with eating difficulties who do not neatly fall into other eating disorder categories.
 For example, someone who regularly engages in purging behaviour who does not binge eat, someone who exhibits all of the symptoms of anorexia, whose weight is within or above the normal range, or someone who may not meet the frequency or duration of difficulties for bulimia nervosa/ binge eating disorder but is still significantly struggling with binge/ purging behaviours.

 Chronic or yo yo dieting